laminas/laminas-i18n-phone-number/docs/book/filters/to-international-phone-number.md

 echo $filter->filter('44 (0) 1234 567 890'); // "+44 1234 567890"
 ```

-## Changing the default country code
+## Changing the Default Country Code

 Given an already instantiated filter instance, the country code can be changed in 2 ways: